pritishmishra/grade-api-test/readme.md

 this application.
 Team members in this program are able to view the grades of other team members.

 1. Choose a team name.
 Make it something unique to your team, as other teams will also be picking team names and duplicate names aren't allowed.

-2. Have one member of your team form a team with the name your team chose.
+2. Click on `Form a team` button.
+Have one member of your team form a team with the name your team chose.

-3. Each other member of the team should then join the team.
+3. Each other member of the team should then join the team using the `Join a team` menu.
 Make sure you see the popup confirming that you successfully joined the team.

 4. Try looking up the grade another team member entered for `207` using the `Get a Grade` menu.